CallMeGary/ShapeExercise/readme.md

-# Riplife Exercise set up instructions
+# Shape Exercise set up instructions

 *  You can use 'mvn clean test' to run all the unit tests.